Local Kelantanese Dishes You Must Try – Ramadan Market in Kota Bharu Malaysia

 Second, the Colek Buah consists of cut mixed fruits like mango, pomelo, cucumber, guava, and turnip topped with a sweet thick black sauce.

-Several restaurants in Kelantan offer the very popular Maggi Ketam or Crab Instant Noodles, which is cooked in a Tom yam, sweet-sour spicy soup perfumed with herbs lemongrass.
+Several restaurants in Kelantan offer the very popular Maggi Ketam or Crab Instant Noodles, cooked in a Tom yam, sweet-sour spicy soup perfumed with herbs lemongrass.

 The noodles are served in a huge pot so remember to order a small portion if you want a sample.